One way video interview questions and how to excel

 8. Why should we pick you for the position, in your opinion?

 This is one of the most common questions in a one-way video interview.
-It is posed to help a recruiter or hiring manager understand how you present yourself to potential employers in order to “sell” yourself.
+It is posed to help a recruiter or hiring manager understand how you present yourself to potential employers to “sell” yourself.
 It’s also important to put yourself in the recruiter’s position and provide them with reasons to choose you above other candidates.
 Explain how your performance in various roles over the years benefited the company as you talk about it.

 9. Tell us about your work ethic.